Quansight-Labs/ndindex/docs/slices.md

 semantics.
 The whole point of Python is to provide higher level semantics than C, and leave those hard details of translating them to the interpreter and library code.
-In fact, Python's slices themselves are much more complicated than what is avaiable in C, and the interpreter code to handle them is more than just a trivial translation to C. Adding shifts to this translation code would not be much additional complexity.
+In fact, Python's slices themselves are much more complicated than what is available in C, and the interpreter code to handle them is more than just a trivial translation to C. Adding shifts to this translation code would not be much additional complexity.